GeekBeacon/gb-svc-beacon-bot/docs/USER-GUIDE.md

 \*blacklist - **IMPORTANT!** When adding domains to the blacklist, make sure not to use subdomains, these are automatically checked for!

+\*Channel - The channel must be a channel object (use # before the channel name)

+\*Interval - The minimum interval is 1 second while the maximum is 21600 seconds

+\*Super - It isn't set to super only, because this allows for Elder Squirrels to add users to the Squirrel Army role.
+Aside from this, only super+ roles can edit users with this command
 ___

 ## Triggers